-Our opinion is strictly limited to the Documents (as defined below) and the matters stated herein and is not to be read as extending, by implication or otherwise, to any agreement or document referred to in any of the Documents, except the Incorporated Documents, or any other matter.
+Our opinion is strictly limited to the Documents (as defined below) and the matters stated herein and is not to be read as extending, by implication or otherwise, to any agreement or document referred to in any of the Documents or any other matter.

-For purposes of this opinion we have not conducted any due diligence or similar investigation or verification as to any matters stated herein.
+For purposes of this opinion, we have not conducted any due diligence or similar investigation or verification as to any matters stated herein.